Do I need to Probate my mother’s estate if she only held a couple assets at death?

 Most Recently Updated July 15, 2018.

-“My entire life, I have lived in Gloucester County, New Jersey, with my parents.
+“My entire life, I have lived with my parents in Gloucester County, New Jersey.
 My father died two years ago, and my mother passed away last week.
-I was an only child, everything in my mothers Will was left to me, and I am executor.
+I was an only child; everything in my mother’s Will was left to me, and I am executor.
 Do I need to probate her will or open an estate?
 Her only assets were our family home valued at $600,000 and her car.”

 Probating a Gloucester Estate with Few Assets

-The short answer is no, you can not transfer the deed without going through probate.
-In New Jersey, there are only a few cases where there is no need to probate a will.
+The short answer is no; you can not transfer the deed without going through probate.
+There are only a few cases in New Jersey where there is no need to probate a will.
 The two most common situations are:

 - when a person dies with no individually held assets or